 Dust is almost exactly the same as Shiftstones (Stones for short) in Eternal in terms of its functionality.
 You gain Dust by liquidating unwanted or excess cards, and use it to purchase new cards that you want.
 Hearthstone also has 4 rarities; Common, Rare, Epic and Legendary.
 These cost 40, 100, 400 and 1600 Dust respectively, and “disenchant” for 5, 20, 100 and 400 Dust.

-You acquire cards Packs are 5 cards each, and can consist of any combination of rarities.
+You acquire cards Packs are 5 cards each, and can consist of any combination of rarities (at least 1 rare or better).
 There are also “Golden” cards, which have cool animations and different frame, and these disenchant at a premium.

 As mentioned above, Hearthstone also gives you Gold for game wins, similar to Eternal.
 The scheme they use is every 3 games gives you 10 Gold, which you can then use to buy packs or Arena tickets.
-It is important to note that you are limited to 100 Gold a day through this mechanism, which implies 30 match wins, which is some pretty intense grinding.
+I should note that you are limited to 100 Gold a day through this mechanism, which implies 30 match wins, which is some pretty intense grinding.
 I am going to be ignoring this limit in our calculations moving forward, and assume you just get 10 Gold every 3 wins.

 Dollars to Dust: the Currency Exchanges

 To begin with, we need to sort out the exchanges between various resources within the in-game economies, as well as outside input measured in USD, and game wins.
 Some players want to just buy up all the best decks and skip any work, and some people can only afford a fully free-to-play experience.
 A lot of people will be using a mix of the money and time obviously, but we are going to be pulling from the two extremes to show the range.